Deep Throat (film): Obscenity litigation

 In 1976, there was a series of federal cases in Memphis, Tennessee, where over 60 individuals and companies, including the Perainos and actor Harry Reems, were indicted for conspiracy to distribute obscenity across state lines.
 Damiano and Lovelace were granted immunity in exchange for testimony.
-Federal District Court judge Harry W. Wellford heard the case with the trial ending with a conviction.
-This was the first time that an actor had been prosecuted by the federal government on obscenity charges (Lenny Bruce had been prosecuted in the 1960s by local authorities).
+Federal District Court judge Harry W. Wellford heard the case, and the trial ended with a conviction.
+This was the first time that an actor had been prosecuted by the federal government on obscenity charges.
+(Lenny Bruce had been prosecuted in the 1960s by local authorities.)
 Reems became a cause célèbre and received considerable support from Hollywood circles.
 On appeal, he was represented by Alan Dershowitz, and his conviction was overturned: the Miller test (the three-pronged standard from the U.S. Supreme Court's 1973 decision in Miller v.
-California that determines what constitutes obscenity) had been applied in his case.
-The Federal Bureau of Investigation case known as "Miporn" convicted and sentenced, on April 30, 1977, Michael Cherubino to five months' imprisonment and fined $4,000, Anthony Novello to six months' imprisonment, Joseph Peraino to one year's imprisonment and fined $10,000 (including a $10,000 fine to his company, Plymouth Distributors Inc.), Louis Peraino to one year's imprisonment and fined $10,000 (including a $10,000 fine to each of his two companies, Bryanston Distributors Inc. and Gerard Damiano Productions Inc.), Anthony Battista to four months' imprisonment and fined $4,000, Carl Carter to six months' imprisonment and fined $6,500, Mel Friedman to nine months' imprisonment and fined $7,500, and Mario Desalvo to three months' imprisonment and fined $3,500.
+California that determines what constitutes obscenity) was applied in his case.
+The Federal Bureau of Investigation case known as "Miporn" convicted and sentenced, on April 30, 1977, Michael Cherubino to five months' imprisonment and a fine of $4,000, Anthony Novello to six months' imprisonment, Joseph Peraino to one year's imprisonment and a fine of $10,000 (including a $10,000 fine to his company, Plymouth Distributors Inc.), Louis Peraino to one year's imprisonment and a fine of $10,000 (including a $10,000 fine to each of his two companies, Bryanston Distributors Inc. and Gerard Damiano Productions Inc.), Anthony Battista to four months' imprisonment and a fine of $4,000, Carl Carter to six months' imprisonment and a fine of $6,500, Mel Friedman to nine months' imprisonment and a fine of $7,500, and Mario Desalvo to three months' imprisonment and a fine of $3,500.

 In 1975, a Sioux Falls, South Dakota jury found the film not obscene.

-In San Antonio, police seized the movie and its movie projector from a theater several times in two-weeks.
+In San Antonio, police seized the movie and its movie projector from a theater several times in the space of two weeks.

-Herman Hausman, manager of Franklin Art Theater on South Avenue, Syracuse, NY, was charged with second degree obscenity.
+Herman Hausman, manager of Franklin Art Theater on South Avenue, Syracuse, New York, was charged with second degree obscenity.

 In the UK, the movie was banned upon release, and the ban was upheld by the courts 10 years later.
-The uncut DVD of the movie was finally given an R18 rating in 2000, which allowed it to be sold in licensed sex shops in the UK.
+The uncut DVD and VHS Video of the movie was finally given an R18 rating in 2000, which allowed it to be sold in licensed sex shops in the UK.